-No matter how careful you are, you can scratch the furniture.
-Here are some simple tricks that can repair scratched furniture.
+It is impossible to avoid scratching furniture no matter how careful you are.
+Here are a few simple tricks that can help repair scuffed furniture.

-Scratches on lighter furniture can be fixed with white petrolatum or a mixture of vinegar and oil (olive oil, sunflower oil or flax oil), in equal parts, times or lemon juice mixed with a little oil.
+For scratches on lighter furniture, white petrolatum or a mixture of 1:1 vinegar and oil (olive oil, sunflower oil, flax oil) can be used.

-The second version is simpler and gives extra sheen and a pleasant fragrance.
-With sunflower oil, olive oil or flax oil, you can also fix scratched walnut furniture.
-Mix two tablespoons of oil with one or two tablespoons of red wine.
-Rub the scratched surface with this solution until the traces disappear.
+🟧 The second version is simpler and gives a pleasant scent and extra shine.
+Sunflower oil, olive oil, or flax oil can also be used to fix scratched walnut furniture.
+Combine 2 tablespoons of oil with 2 tablespoons of red wine.
+Using this solution, rub the scratched surface until the traces are completely removed.